Oil prices and interest rates rise, but US stocks are mixed

 Stocks usually do well when the Fed starts to raise interest rates because the higher rates reflect solid economic growth, which is linked to strong company profits.
 But that changes as rates go higher and they have a more dramatic effect in slowing economic growth, a step the Fed takes to fight inflation.

+XO Group, which runs the wedding marketplace The Knot, jumped 25.7 percent to $34.75 after it accepted an offer from competitor WeddingWire worth $35 a share, or about $907 million.

-Michael Kors said it will pay more than $2 billion for Italian fashion house Gianni Versace in a deal that was widely expected after recent media reports.
-Kors and its competitors have been buying luxury brands to add more glamour to their businesses.
+Michael Kors said it will pay more than $2 billion for Italian fashion house Gianni Versace as Kors and its competitors continue to buy luxury brands to add more glamour to their businesses.
 Kors bought the Jimmy Choo shoe brand for $1.35 billion a little more than a year ago.
-Kors stock edged up 0.4 percent to $67 after it dropped 8.2 percent Monday.
+Kors stock slipped 0.3 percent to $66.54.
+It dropped 8.2 percent Monday following reports it would buy Versace.

 Companies around the world have announced $3.26 trillion in deals this year, according to Dealogic, far above the $2.49 billion in deals that were struck over the first three quarters of 2017.

 OVERSEAS: The British FTSE 100 index rose 0.6 percent.
-France’s CAC 40 gained 0.2 percent, and the DAX in Germany also rose 0.2 percent.
+The DAX in Germany added 0.1 percent and France’s CAC 40 rose less than 0.1 percent.

 Tokyo’s Nikkei 225 gained 0.3 percent and the Sensex in India slipped 0.1 percent.
 Markets in Hong Kong and Seoul were closed for holidays.